covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

     ![a2](.md_images/a2.png)

-6. For NoteEditingActivity, we want it to show as a dialog style.
+6. For NoteEditingActivity, we want it to show a dialog style.
 In other words, it shows up as partially occupying the screen.
 So add the following to styles.xml
     ```xml
     <style name="MyDialog" parent="Theme.AppCompat.Light.Dialog">
         <item name="windowNoTitle">true</item>